Nina Kandinsky

-Nina Kandinsky (27 January 1899 – 2 September 1980) was artist Wassily Kandinsky's second wife.
-After Wassily's death in 1944 she oversaw his estate, selling works to major museums and after her death she bequeathed her remaining collection of his works and documents to the Centre Pompidou.
-In 1963 she played an "important role" in securing the first loan of artwork from the Russian government to an American museum since before WWII.
+After Wassily's death in 1944 she oversaw his estate, selling works to major museums, and after her death, she bequeathed her remaining collection of his works and documents to the Centre Pompidou.
+In 1963, she played an "important role" in securing the first loan of artwork from the Russian government to an American museum since before WWII.
 She published Wassily und ich: Mein leben mit einem großen Künstler in 1976 and established the Société Kandinsky at the Centre Pompidou in 1979.
 She was murdered in 1980.

 Early life

-Nina Nikolaevna Andreevskaya was the daughter of a Russian official.
+Nina Nikolayevna Andreyevskaya was the daughter of a Russian official.
 In 1916, when she met Wassily Kandinsky, she was living with her widowed mother and sister and working at the Visual Arts Section (IZQ) in the People's Commissariat for Enlightenment (NARKOMPROS) in Moscow.

 Relationship with Wassily Kandinsky

 Nina met the Russian artist Wassily Kandinsky in May 1916.
 He had just ended a relationship with German artist Gabriele Münter.
 Nina and Wassily had previously spoken on the phone and Wassily, inspired by her voice, painted En Hommage a Une Voix Inconnue (In Tribute to an Unknown Voice).
-They met for the first time at the Pushkin Museum and married in Moscow six months later, on 11 February 1917, travelling to Finland for their honeymoon.
-They spent the summer in a dacha in Achtyrka and "were hardly apart for a single day" after that.
+They met for the first time at the Pushkin Museum, and married in Moscow six months later, on 11 February 1917, travelling to Finland for their honeymoon.
+They spent the summer in a dacha in Achtyrka, and "were hardly apart for a single day" after that.
 Their only son, Vsevolod Vasilevich, was born in September 1917.